RedTent/web_dev/README.md

-# web_dev
-Coursera Course - HTML, CSS, and Javascript for Web Developers
+# Coursera Course - HTML, CSS, and Javascript for Web Developers